openhab/openhab-docs/tutorials/beginner/uis.md

 {% include base.html %}

-# OpenHAB 2 UIs
+# openHAB UIs

-OpenHAB 2 offers different UIs in its standard configuration: the *Paper UI*, the *Basic UI* and the *Classic UI* (this has to be installed manually from within Paper UI or via config file).
+openHAB offers different UIs in its standard configuration: the *Paper UI*, the *Basic UI* and the *Classic UI* (this has to be installed manually from within Paper UI or via config file).

 ## The Paper UI